wzod/docs/source/expand/contribute.md

 ## Documentation

 Write documentation for tools installed on the REMnux distro to expand the tips and guidelines that already exist in the [How to Use REMnux Tools](../distro/use.md) section.
 If you can , please format your document using the popular and easy-to-use [Markdown syntax](https://daringfireball.net/projects/markdown/basics), then [send your docs to Lenny Zeltser](https://zeltser.com/contact/).
+Alternatively, write-up an article explaining how to use one o fthe tools installed on REMnux and send Lenny a link.

 ## Dockerfile Configurations